 12.5 The Executive Council may appoint sub-committees to carry out any of its functions.

 13 Decision Making

 13.1 Decision-making at all meetings shall be by consensus, but failing a consensus, decisions shall be made by a simple majority except in the case of changes to these Rules (see Rule 16)

 13.2 Voting shall be by voices or show of hands, at a meeting, whether conducted in-person or online.

 14 Control of Funds

 14.1 The Executive Council through the National Treasurer shall keep proper books of account.

 14.2 All funds received by or on behalf of the Society shall be paid into the Society’s bank account.

-14.3 All cheques and withdrawal slips drawn on the Society’s account shall be signed by two persons designated by resolution of the Executive Council.
+14.3 All transactions from any of the Society’s accounts shall be authorised by two persons designated by the resolution of the Executive Council.